 –Consider using a fluoride toothpaste to strengthen tooth enamel.

-–Ask your dentist about dental sealants to protect the molars in the back of your mouth.
+–Ask your dentist about dental sealants to protect the molars in

 –Maintain a healthy balanced diet from the recommended food groups.